openhab/openhab-addons/bundles/org.openhab.binding.velux/README.md

 ### Rule for checking if a Window has been manually opened

-In the case that a window has been manually opened, if you try to move it via the binding, its `position` Channel will become `UNDEF`.
+In the case that a window has been manually opened, and you then try to move it via the binding, its `position` will become `UNDEF`.
 You can exploit this behaviour in a rule to check regularly if a window has been manually opened.

 ```java